pocomane/brewed-in-the-apocalypse/bita.md

 TODO : Add more detail to the last two (and find the right position in the list) !!!

-TODO : make a move to let the player to create part of the world !
+TODO : make a move to let the protagonist to create part of the world !

 # Common move mechanics